+Linux distribution

-- Linux distribution - Linux kernel version 3.10 or higher - Connectivity to SMTP Mail Server. - Internet connectivity during the installation process (see Needed internet connections). - Installing user must be root or have sudo privileges. - When running the provided Redis Cluster containers (that is, if you are not externalizing the Redis service, see Externalizing Redis), it is recommended for the host machine to keep the same local IP address.
+- Linux kernel version 3.10 or higher - Connectivity to SMTP Mail Server. - Internet connectivity during the installation process (see Needed internet connections). - The installing user can be a root user (or with sudo privileges) or a non-root user.
+If you choose to install as a non-root user, some sections below need sudo privileges to create users, add namespace mapping, and make docker daemon changes. - When running the provided Redis Cluster containers (that is, if you are not externalizing the Redis service, see Externalizing Redis), it is recommended for the host machine to keep the same local IP address.
 If this is not acceptable for you, be aware that all containers should be restarted after an IP change (see My Kiuwan On-Premises local IP address has changed and Redis is not responding anymore).

 Please follow Docker official recommendations when installing Docker.
-These URLs describe (i) the installation process for different Linux distributions:
+These URLs describe the installation process for different Linux distributions: